What Will They Ask?

 - What qualities are you seeking in the person for this job?

-- Tell me about the type of projects past employees/interns have participated in.
+- Tell me about the projects past employees/interns have completed.

-- Is this job addition to staff or a replacement of a past employee?
+- Is this job an addition to staff or a replacement for a past employee?

-- Tell me about the immediate projects the person coming into this job will be responsible for.
+- Tell me about the immediate projects the person coming into this job will tackle.